- Professional Development

 In this tutorial, Steve Perreault talks about issues related to transition for students with deafblindness.

-This training module demonstrates teaching strategies to improve literacy and writing skills of students with visual impairments and additional disabilities.
+This module demonstrates teaching strategies to improve literacy & writing skills of students with visual impairments

 Dr. Jablan outlines the special education and rehabilitation programs in Serbia.

-In this webinar Director Mahmuljin provides an overview of the prevalence of children with multiple disabilities in Croatia, and their placement opportunities.
+This webinar provides an overview of the prevalence of children with multiple disabilities in Croatia, and their placement opportunities.

 Presentation in Spanish (español) on working with brothers and sisters of children who are blind or who have multiple disabilities.